 To protect the peace, health, safety, and welfare of the general public, the Police Department is authorized to enforce the provisions of this section regardless of whether enforcement is initiated by a complaint from a member of the public or detected by the Police Department without any such complaint.
-Peace officers shall enforce the provisions of this section using their sound discretion and the consideration of the totality of the circumstances, including but not limited to the use of the Premises (e.g., residential, commercial, etc.).
+Peace officers or other designated Town employees or contractors shall enforce the provisions of this section using their sound discretion and the consideration of the totality of the circumstances, including but not limited to the use of the Premises (e.g., residential, commercial, etc.).

-SECTION 5.
+SECTION 7.
 Chapter 10 (Offenses), at the Table of Contents, Article 10-13 (Unruly Gatherings) is hereby amended as follows (deletions shown as strikethroughs and additions shown in bold type):